juthoma22/dash_web_app_global_temperature/README.md

 This web app downloads a dataset from kaggle, using the kaggle API.
 Therefore kaggle user data is required.

 Please set the two environment variables `KAGGLE_USERNAME` and `KAGGLE_KEY` or include a kaggle.json.
 Read more [here](https://www.kaggle.com/docs/api "Kaggle API Documentation")

+## Docker
+To run this app in docker the port and the environment variables need to be set.
+The environment variables can be written in an .env file and passed when running.

+### Build
+`docker build -t global_temperature .`

+### Run
+`docker run --env-file .env -p 8080:80 global_temperature`